mrcljx/js-routes/README.markdown

-JSRoutes
+JsRoutes
 =
-JSRoutes will enable you to use *named* Rails routes in JavaScript.
+JsRoutes will enable you to use *named* Rails routes in JavaScript.

 Installation
 -